Gold Vs Other Inflation Fighters: 10 Key Comparisons

 • Long-Term Purchasing Power: Gold retains its value over decades, unlike more volatile assets.

-• Market Stress Performance: During economic downturns, gold typically performs well, thereby bolstering portfolio resilience.
+• Market Stress Performance: Gold typically performs well during economic downturns, bolstering portfolio resilience.

-• Low Correlation with Other Assets: Its low correlation with equities and fixed-income securities helps in reducing overall portfolio volatility.
+• Low Correlation with Other Assets: Its low correlation with equities and fixed-income securities helps reduce overall portfolio volatility.

 When comparing physical gold to Gold ETFs, liquidity and accessibility are essential considerations.